nf-core/eager/docs/usage.md

 #### `--colour_chemistry`

-Specifies which Illumina colour chemistry was a library was sequenced with.
+Specifies which Illumina colour chemistry a library was sequenced with.
 This informs whether to perform poly-G trimming (if `--complexity_filter_poly_g` is also supplied).
 Only 2 colour chemistry sequencers (e.g. NextSeq or NovaSeq) can generate uncertain poly-G tails (due to 'G' being indicated via a no-colour detection).
 Default is '4' to indicate e.g. HiSeq or MiSeq platforms, which do